tonethar/IGME-330-Spring-2023/notes/week-4A-practice-quiz.md

 - Make a copy of **quote-app.html** named **quote-app-IIFE.html**
 - Get ALL of the variables and functions out of "script scope" by wrapping everything in a single anonymous function
 - Remember the [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)? - "Immediately Invoked Function Expression"
+- Go ahead and wrap everything in an anonymous function
+  - get rid of any code you don't need anymore
+  - invoke the function
-- Go ahead and wrap everything in anonymous function, and invoke it.
-Put it a breakpoint and check the debugger - no more "script scope" variables at all!
+  - put it a breakpoint and check the debugger - no more "script scope" variables at all!

 ```js
 (() => {